teklal/global-services/app/services/_wash/wash-msm20_en.md

 pictures:
 ---

+## Capacity

+Sanitation facilities and hygiene promotion for 20,000 people for a maximum of 4 months according to ERU SOPs.

 ## Emergency Services

 Integrated response through:

-1. Hygiene promotion (including community mobilization,hygiene education, and operation and maintenance)
+1. Hygiene promotion (including community mobilization, hygiene education, and operation and maintenance)
 2. Basic sanitation facilities (including latrines, vector control and solid waste disposal) for up to 20,000)

-## Capacity

-Sanitation facilities and hygiene promotion for 20,000 people.

-## Additional information
+## Designed for

-1. Situations where bad hygiene is consistently practiced by affected people, where there is the danger of diarrehoea, cholera and other disease outbreaks will persist.
+1. Situations where bad hygiene is consistently practiced by affected people, where there is the danger of diarrhoea, cholera, and other disease outbreaks will persist.

 ## Personnel

 **Total:** 5-6 people

 **Compostion:** Team Leader, 1-2 Sanitation Engineer, 1 Hygiene promoter, 1 Logistic/Admin/Finance

+_In addition to the above team, local staff is normally contracted to assist in the construction of the sanitation facilities (masons, builders supervisors, etc)._

 ## Specifications